Fszta/CrudGen/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 # CrudGen - FastApi crud generator
 CrudGen is a CLI tool that allows you to generate & run a CRUD for <a href="https://fastapi.tiangolo.com">FastApi</a> framework.
-CrudGen goal is to make simple and fast the process of building SQL Tables and associated crud, only giving a json file describing SQL table attributes as input.
+CrudGen goal is to make simple and fast the process of building SQL Tables and the associated crud, with only providing a json file describing SQL table attributes as input.

 ## Features
 * SqlAlchemy model generation